Gloria Trattoria | Extroverted Shoreditch Restaurant

-But Gloria is truly huge, bombastic, larger-than-life, over-the-top, and generally massive in all the right places.
+And true to their name, she is truly huge, bombastic, and over-the-top in all the right ways.

 Right from the outset, Gloria seems to announce her refusal to simply blend in, dressed from the outside with sunshine yellow awnings, ivy-covered walls, and literally dozens of terracotta pots overflowing with greenery.
 Inside, things continue just as ritzily as you would expect, with two lavish dining rooms: one upstairs coated in marble and chintz, with ’50s-style fittings and colourful Italian crockery, the other downstairs: a darker, moodier, ’70s-esque space with a sunken open kitchen, and a mirrored ceiling reflecting the ornately decorated carpeting below.

-The starters include a warm & fluffy focaccia with wild Sicillian fennel and “London’s longest grissini” breadsticks; and some Culatello Con Contenna (a rare ham which comes from Parma) which they helpfully explain “is to ham what Wu-Tang Clan is to hip-hop”.
+The starters at Gloria include a warm & fluffy focaccia with wild Sicilian fennel and “London’s longest grissini” breadsticks; and some Culatello Con Contenna (a rare ham which comes from Parma) which they helpfully explain “is to ham what Wu-Tang Clan is to hip-hop”.

 The larger secondi include a ten-layer lasagne; a little lobster risotto (and by ‘little’ we mean ‘a vast sharing portion large enough for two people’); some classic carbonara made before your eyes in a giant wheel of pecorino cheese; and house-made crimped ribbons of mafalda pasta served with fresh black Molise truffle and mascarpone.
-There are Neapolitan-style pizzas too, covered with the likes of smoked mozzarella, fior di latte, candied onions, black truffle cream, san Marzano tomatoes, and more.
+Gloria offers Neapolitan-style pizzas too, covered with the likes of smoked mozzarella, fior di latte, candied onions, black truffle cream, san Marzano tomatoes, and more.

 And to top it all off?
-There are outlandishly inventive cocktails like their Trophy Negroni (bumped up with porcini mushroom wine & truffle foam) and their Tehran Twist Margarita made with tequila and saffron – plus desserts that include a wedge of lemon meringue pie standing over half a foot tall, and a single profiterole the size of a shot put.
+There are outlandishly inventive cocktails like the Trophy Negroni (bumped up with porcini mushroom wine & truffle foam) and the Tehran Twist Margarita made with tequila and saffron – plus desserts that include Gloria’s famous wedge of lemon meringue pie standing over half a foot tall, and a single profiterole the size of a shot put.

 Yes, this lady has big balls.

 NOTE: Gloria is open for lunch and dinner, daily.
-You can find out more at their website right HERE.
+You can find out more, and book, at their website right HERE.